Syria Map | Exploring Historical Control

 Note: This page is best viewed on a desktop computer.

-Because of the complexity of the actors involved in the conflict and the evolution of their engagement over time, we only use broad categories:
+Because of the complexity of the actors involved in the conflict and the evolution of their engagement over time, we use these broad categories.

-Kurds refer to the Kurdish-aligned armed group, including the Syrian Democratic Forces, that operate mainly in northeast Syria.
+Syrian Democratic Forces refers to the Kurdish-led armed group, including the Syrian Democratic Forces and their allies, that operate mainly in northeast Syria.

-Operation Euphrates Shield or Operation Peace Spring, which refer to the Turkish military campaigns that took control of these locations.
+Operation Euphrates Shield (2016), Operation Olive Branch (2018), Operation Peace Spring (2019), and Operation Dawn of Freedom (2024) refer to the Turkish military campaigns that took control of these locations.

-U.S. and NSAGS refer to the three locations along Syria's border with Jordan that are under the control of U.S. military and allied opposition groups.
+U.S. and NSAGS (Non-State Armed Groups) refer to the locations along Syria's border with Jordan that are under the control of U.S. military and allied opposition groups.

 Related Resources